How to Make Healthy Chia Pudding Recipe With Yogurt

 Even with such a basic recipe, there are a few hazards to avoid:

-- Clumping: If you don’t mix the chia seeds well enough at first, they will clump together into gelatinous balls.
-To remedy this, break up any clumps with a fork and aggressively whisk.
+• Clumping: If you don’t mix the chia seeds well enough, they will clump into gelatinous balls.
+Break up any clumps with a fork and aggressively whisk to remedy this.

-- Incorrect ratio: Using too many chia seeds makes the pudding overly thick and gummy.
+• Incorrect ratio: Too many chia seeds make the pudding overly thick and gummy.
 Too few, and it remains runny.
 Begin with the suggested ratio and modify each time depending on your preferences.

 Flavor Variations and Add-Ins